kregg34/webCrawler/README.md

 # webCrawler
 A simple web crawler for indeed.ca to quickly list all job ad info.
+It uses BeautifulSoup to parse the HTML.

 The program takes as input: Any number of cities, any number of search terms, a province, and the max age of the ad (in days).